youngpopeugene/DoublePendulum/README.md

 # DoublePendulum
 Physical simulation of double pendulum.

-*To get started, you must download pygame
+P.S.
+To get started, you must download pygame